jordicreus16180340/sircub/README.md

    $ git config --global user.email "YOUR EMAIL ADDRESS"
    ```

-1. Clone the repository
+2. Clone the repository

    ```bash
    $ git clone https://github.com/jordi-ic-unicamp/sircub.git
    ```

-2. Create a new database in MySQL
+3. Create a new database for SiRCub into your MySQL

+4. Create SiRCub's tables in the previous database

+   Import [aaa](../blob/master/db/sircub2_STRUCTURE.sql) into the database

+5. ...